 In Audacity, click File > Edit Chains.

-You’ll want insert four action, so that you have five actions in total:
+As you can see above, you’ll want to insert four actions, so that you have five actions in total:

 4. Export MP3